jjuanino/clame/doc/building_patches.rst

 ---------
 The ``info`` file is made up just of a list of ``VARNAME="VarValue"`` pairs.
 Left side is the variable name, and must be upper case with optional underscore or digits.
-Must to followed by equal character (``=``).
+Must be followed by equal character (``=``).
 Right side contains the variable value, inside double quotes.
-Here you can put anything except a doble quote.
+Here you can put anything except a double quote.

 Examples: